Blocked Ears – Causes and Solutions

 When it comes to how to open a blocked ear, there are a number of simple home and over-the-counter remedies available.

 At Hearing Professionals, we offer wax removal by the curette method or by using micro-suction.
 These are dry methods have the advantage of not exposing the ear to moisture, which minimises the risk of infection.

 This is a dry method which uses a wax loop (or jobson horn) to remove pieces of wax.
 The wax loop is circular and has no sharp edges for the safe removal of wax.
-This is done using a specialised bright headlamp (Lumiview or Vorotek) which give the clinician bright clear vision deep into the ear canal.
+This is done using a specialized bright headlamp (Lumiview or Vorotek) which gives the clinician bright clear vision deep into the ear canal.